aharvard/my-site/src/posts/2019-08-15-critique-cards.md

   href: https://critique-cards.netlify.app/
 ---

-I got inspired to make a digital version of a physical tool that helps with design critiques, for distributed teams.
+I got inspired to make a digital version of a physical tool that helps with design critiques, geared towards distributed design teams.
 This project gave me a great excuse to learn [Svelte](https://svelte.dev/) and practice JavaScript fundamentals.

 Check out [Critique Cards]({{project.href}})!